UroojAshfa/subchain/web/README.md

 # 🚀 AI Subscription Manager
-## Smart, Automated, On-Chain Subscription Management with AI-Powered Billing & Voice Interaction
+### Smart, Automated, On-Chain Subscription Management with AI-Powered Billing & Voice Interaction

+### 🌟 Video Demo

+📹 Deployment pending — but you can still showcase your work.
+Upload a screen recording to YouTube, Loom, or Google Drive, then paste the link below:

+👉 Demo Video: [Add your link here]

 ## 🧩 1.
 Project Summary